Greek citron: The monopoly and its break

 This controversy did not significantly decrease the abundance of the Corfu.
 In 1875, they incorporated themselves into a cartel and drastically raised the price of each single etrog to six florins, assuming that the Jews would have no choice and pay the price.

 There was an underlying misconception, that there is a belief by the Jews that whoever doesn't reveal a Corfu etrog for Sukkot will not survive the next year.
 However, this was not the case.
 The rabbi of Kovno, Rabbi Yitzchak Elchanan Spektor, intended to stop this record-breaking monopoly, and banned the Corfu etrog until the prices would be lowered, and the status of kashrus clarified.
 Even the rabbi of Corfu certified in a letter that there were already many grafted trees in the region, and the certification process was very complex.
 The ban was further supported with signatures of many leading rabbis throughout Eastern Europe.

-The preferred etrog was now the Balady citron of Israel, which had just started being imported, and they regarded even the Corsican citron above the Corfu, while the most respected Genoese citron was very hard to get.
+The preferred etrog was now the Balady citron of Palestine, which had just started being imported, and they regarded even the Corsican citron above the Corfu, while the most respected Genoese citron was very hard to get.

 Each Jewish etrog merchant committed himself to his local rabbi that he would not buy any etrog from the Greek farmers, since this would result in a record breaking expense for the Jewish community, which was impossible for them to pay.
 This was a great sacrifice from the local Jewry in Corfu, who went without income for the year.

 This act severely affected the Greek planters and dealers, who, left with high costs and no revenue, were forced to lower prices.